top of page

 Having generated those immediate questions from the opening line, that urgent need to know what is meant by ‘Lyra and her dæmon’, Pullman makes us wait for even bare information on that front.
 Possibly no other example says more about Pullman’s approach to writing generally, and his handling of dæmons in particular than that paragraph of waiting between those first two mentions of dæmons in Northern Lights.

 He gives us enough time for the imagination to engage with that pure, initial image-less feeling by pausing to do some leisurely setting of other aspects of the scene.
-Finally we get the above line of dialogue and a brief unfussy line of exposition that fill us in on the very basics we need to know to go on without distracting confusion.
+There's something almost teasing about the way he pauses after that first line to tell us about the tables and the cutlery in the room.
+He's got the confidence in his storytelling not to frantically rush out his ideas.
+Finally we get the above line of dialogue and attached to it a brief unfussy line of exposition that fill us in on the very basics we need to know to go on without distracting confusion.

 As for the lines themselves they are a simple handful of sentences but packed with carefully illuminated implication.
-We learn a great deal and infer a great deal more from these lines: the dæmon can talk to Lyra, he has personality, though he may be 'her dæmon' according to the opening line he's also an independent agent to some extent, he has a relationship with Lyra that immediately feels familiar and mubdane in contrast to the more ephemeral and neblous notes evoked so far, his name is Pantalaimon, he is a 'he', he is in the form of a moth.
+We learn a great deal and infer a great deal more from these lines: the dæmon can talk to Lyra, he has personality.
+His dialogue issharply evpokes a particular dynamic with the girl.

-He is currently in the form of a moth.
-Within the information Pullman slips us another angle to be intrigued by.
-He is currently in the form of a moth “so as not to show up in the darkness of the hall”.
-Pantalaimon’s form is variable and consciously chosen.
+We're also given the word 'currently' when his form is noted.
+Within the information about Pantalaimon's shape Pullman slips us another angle to be intrigued by - that Pantalaimon's form is in some way impermanent.
+And the reason for this current form is given as being “so as not to show up in the darkness of the hall”.
+So Pantalaimon’s form is both variable and consciously chosen.

 Does the reader even notice that we are being slipped a huge amount of implied information to internalise?